sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_AlbedoWarning.txt

 Info: ===============================================================

-In a Physcial Based Shading Model (BPR) Albedo/Difuse values that are too low (below 0.03) and too high (above 0.97) are generally considered non-valid and not "physically plaubsible".
+In a Physcial Based Shading Model (PBR) Albedo/Difuse values that are too low (below 0.03) and too high (above 0.97) are generally considered non-valid and not "physically plaubsible".
 While they do not necessary represent a deal breaker it is good